julianoaj/docker-php-laravel-nginx-mysql/README.md

     && docker-php-ext-install mysqli pdo pdo_mysql && docker-php-ext-enable pdo_mysql
 </pre>
 <blockquote>
 Some extensions come by default.
 It depends on the PHP version you are using.
-Run <code>php -m</code> in the container with php image to get a full list of all extensions already in.
+Run <code>docker run --rm php:7.4-fpm php -m</code> in the your terminar to see full extension list.
 </blockquote>
 <br>
 <h3><a href="https://pecl.php.net/">PECL</a> extensions:</h3>
-<p>Installing: xdebug-3.0.4, libmencached and zlib1g.</p>
+<p>Its time to bring some extensions for performance and utility, to it we'll use PECL, a PHP extension repository.<br>
+Here we'll install <code>xdebug</code>, <code>libmencached</code> and <code>zlib1g</code>.
+Lets add some more lines in our dockerfile:</p>
 <pre>
 RUN pecl install xdebug-3.0.4 \
     && docker-php-ext-enable xdebug